advpetc/blog/content/reads/cpp-primer-ch3.md

 int ix[3][4] = {0, 3, 6, 9};
 ```

-To use a multidimensional array in a range for, the loop control vari- able for all but the innermost array must be references.
+To use a multidimensional array in a range for, the loop control variable for all but the innermost array must be references.

 ```c++
 // this will work, since row is a reference